mongodb/leafygreen-ui/.changeset/gold-clouds-buy.md

 '@leafygreen-ui/table': major
 ---

-Virtual scrolling, selectable rows, and other major features.
-Refer to upgrade guide for details
+Rewrite of Table component, which includes support for new features: virtual scrolling, selectable rows, etc. See upgrade guide for details